The Authorization System

 - Up to 5 users with shared decision visibility

-- Audit Defense Briefs included
+- Audit Defense Briefs compiled from your IRRs

 What the agency reads